owlbarn/tutorial/book/dataframe/README.md

 `of_csv` function loads a CSV file into in-memory dataframe while `to_csv` writes a dataframe into CSV file on the disk.
 In both functions, we can use `sep` to specify the separator, the default separator is `tab` in Owl.

-For `of_csv` function, you can pass in the head names using `head` argument, otherwise the first row of the CSV file will be used as head. `types` argument is used to specify the type of each column in a CSV file.
+For `of_csv` function, you can pass in the head names using `head` argument; otherwise the first row of the CSV file will be used as head. `types` argument is used to specify the type of each column in a CSV file.
 If `types` is dropped, all the column will be treated as string series by default.
 Note the length of both `head` and `types` must match the actual number of columns in the CSV file.

-The mapping between `types` string and actual OCaml type is below.
+The mapping between `types` string and actual OCaml type is shown below:

 - `b`: boolean values;
 - `i`: integer values;
 - `f`: float values;
 - `s`: string values;

-In the following examples, we will use Zoo system to load `a gist <http://gist.github.com/3de010940ab340e3d2bfb564ecd7d6ba>`_ which contains several example CSV files.
-Please make sure you have Zoo system properly installed on your machine.
+In the following examples, we will use Zoo system to load a [gist](http://gist.github.com/3de010940ab340e3d2bfb564ecd7d6ba) which contains several example CSV files.

 The first example simply loads the `funding.csv` file into a dataframe, then pretty prints out the table.

 ```ocaml file=../../examples/code/dataframe/example_00.ml
 let fname = "funding.csv" in